Rhinoplasty & Revision Rhinoplasty

 -

 Revision rhinoplasty can correct both aesthetic and structural concerns from previous surgery.
-It is a more complex operation that may involve cartilage grafts for support and reconstruction.
+It is a more complex operation that may involve cartilage grafts and ultrasonic tools (piezoelectric) to refine both functional and aesthetic outcomes.

 -